marcizhu/Cache/README.md

 [examples/custom_callbacks.cpp] and [examples/advanced_custom_callbacks.cpp].

 ### Replacement policies
-Replacement policies are in charge of determining what elements get erase to make room for new items once the cache is full.
+Replacement policies are in charge of determining which elements get erase to make room for new items once the cache is full.
 This library provides the following policies, although you could make your own algorithms for your specific application:

 - `Policy::FIFO`: (defined inside [`Cache/Policy/FIFO.h`]).
 Works like a queue: the first element in is the first element out.